SkylineCommunications/dataminer-docs/develop/devguide/Core.InterAppCalls/InterAppCalls_Customizations.md

 > A return message does not necessarily need to be something to send to an external destination.
 A message could also be part of an internal API used to move data between classes, methods, or QActions within your own connector.
 This can also be returned.

 > [!TIP]
-> If your logic does is more complex and need better structure, consider using the [executor](xref:InterAppCalls_GettingStarted_CreatingExecutor).
+> If your logic is more complex and needs better structure, consider using the [executor](xref:InterAppCalls_GettingStarted_CreatingExecutor).
 This approach is ideal for complex situations and allows for clarity and flexibility.

 ## Disabling message broker